Healthdirect Free Australian health advice you can count on.

 What is a collapse?

-A person collapses when their brain isn’t getting enough oxygen.
-When you’re on the ground, it’s easier for the heart to pump oxygen to the brain.
+You collapse when your brain isn’t getting enough oxygen.
+When you’re on the ground, it’s easier for your heart to pump oxygen to your brain.

 If someone collapses, follow these steps.
 You can remember them by thinking “Doctor’s ABCD” (for DRS ABCD).